-In the development of novel product concepts, a short field trial can generate invaluable early feedback on a product’s actual value, likely usage patterns, possible design flaws and how to best position it.
+In the development of novel product concepts, a short field trial can generate invaluable early feedback on a product’s actual value, likely usage patterns, design flaws and how best to position it.
 Effectively, a trial allows you to create a small set of informed customers who can then help you shape the product’s design and messaging more effectively.

-In addition, trial participants often take us completely by surprise in the innovative uses they find for a new product – applications which the developers may never have thought of.
+On the upside, trial participants often take us completely by surprise in the innovative uses they find for a new product – applications which the developers may never have thought of.
 Interestingly, women are particularly adept at this.

 A field trial usually consists of 3 steps:-